 Divinity War Worlds: Atlantis

-Their role in the gathering of the twelve worlds, and in particular, in the the finding of Zion at the Prime Star is still unknown.
+Their role in the gathering of the twelve worlds and in particular in the finding of Zion at the Prime Star is still unknown.